 The aid pipeline is not subtle or temporary

-Congress's CRS says Israel has received about $174 billion in bilateral U.S. assistance since 1946 and remains the largest cumulative recipient of American foreign aid since World War II.
+Congress's CRS says Israel has received about $174 billion in bilateral U.S. Assistance since 1946 and remains the largest cumulative recipient of American foreign aid since World War II.
 CRS also says the current memorandum of understanding commits the United States to $38 billion in military aid over FY2019 through FY2028.

-That matters because the starting point here is not a one-off emergency package.
+The starting point here is not a one-off emergency package.
 It is a long-running strategic funding relationship with a standing military-aid floor built into it.

 AP reported in February 2025 that the administration's foreign-funding freeze and USAID dismantling exempted military aid to Israel and Egypt.
 At the same time, USAID's inspector general warned that oversight of billions in other humanitarian aid had become largely nonoperational.

-That matters because it shows priorities in practice.
 When the administration was willing to choke off or destabilize other aid channels, Israel's military support was treated as too important to interrupt.

 The United States, by contrast, spent $5.3 trillion on healthcare in 2024 according to CMS, equal to 18.0 percent of GDP, and the Census Bureau still counted 27.1 million uninsured people.
 That is the contrast the public record already supports without exaggeration.